Sensory service

 Meeting the Sensory Team

-The Sensory Team are available for an informal face to face contact at Barking Learning Centre or Dagenham Library as stated below, no appointment required.
+The Sensory Team are available for an informal face to face contact at Barking Learning Centre or Dagenham Library, no appointment required.

-Virtual Deaf and Hard of Hearing Drop-in service (BSL and non BSL users)
+Deaf drop-in service (BSL and non BSL users)

 Sensory Awareness information and events